MikeSemicolonD/MikeSemicolonD/README.md

 ### Mike ;D
 Full Stack Dev. / Unity Developer

-I like to play with software.
+I like to play with games and software in general.

 ---
 [<picture title="Most Used Languages">